Do you prioritize better customer relationships, streamlined sales flow, organized database, and effortless lead management?

 Let’s check out Agile’s feature list:

-Pricing: Agile offers a free plan with limited features for 10 users.
-The paid plans start at $9.99/month per user (billed annually).
+Pricing: Agile offers a Free plan with limited features for 10 users.
+The paid plans start at $8.99/month per user for STARTER (billed annually) and go up to $47.99/month for ENTERPRISE.
 You can get an extra discount if you pay for 2 years.

 Pros